 Function Description Line Speed Registers the LINE SPEED used for all lines from the current memory address forward until another Line Speed instruction is found.
 Line Dispense Setup Registers the LINE DISPENSE SETUP values which sets dispensing wait time at the start of lines ('head' time), wait time at the passing points ('Node' time) and waiting time at the end of lines ('tail' time).
 The registered values will be used from the current memory address forward until another Line Dispense Setup instruction is found.
 Point Dispense Setup Registers POINT DISPENSE SETUP values which sets dispensing time and waiting time at the end of dispensing ('tail' time) for dots.
 The registered values will be used from the current memory address forward until another POINT DISPENSE SETUP instruction is found.
 Dispense End Setup Registers the height and speed the tip should raise at the end of dispensing.
 The registered values will be used from the current memory address forward until another DISPENSE END SETUP instruction is found.
-Z Clearance Registers the addition distance the tip should beyond the height set in Dispense End Setur obstacles to be cleared as the tip moves from to another.
-Values will be used until another 2 instruction is found.
+Z Clearance Registers the addition distance the tip should rise, beyond the height set in Dispense End Setup, to allow obstacles to be cleared as the tip moves from one figure to another.
+Values will be used until another Z Clearance instruction is found.
 XY Move Speed Sets the movement speed of the X and Y axes when moving from one figure to another in the program Z Move Speed Sets the movement speed of the Z axis when moving from one figure to another in the program Home Position Changes the position the robot moves to at the end of a program cycle.

 Function Description Adjust Position Registers the current XYZ location as the Adjust Position.
 This reference point can later be used to correct the program location after the dispensing tip has been changed.
-Retract SetupRegisters Retract values at the current XYZ loca Retract causes the tip to move up and back over dispensed bead after line dispensing.
+Retract Setup Registers Retract values at the current XYZ location.
+Retract causes the tip to move up and back over the dispensed bead after line dispensing.
 Quickstep Causes the robot to move very fast from one point to another reducing the time of the dispensing cycle.
 Auto Purge Setup Automatically purges the system at the end of the program.
-ESTOP Output After receiving the emergency stop signal, EST Output can modify the status of all the outputs of them as before receiving the emergency signal Acceleration Parameter that controls the robot's acceleration Pause Status Sets the position to which the tip moves after pressing the Start button.
+ESTOP Output After receiving the emergency stop signal, ESTOP Output can modify the status of all the outputs or leave them as before receiving the emergency signal.
+Acceleration Parameter that controls the robot's acceleration Pause Status Sets the position to which the tip moves after pressing the Start button.
 The tip can go to the Home position or will stay at the position where the Start button was pressed.
 Language Opens MENU for selecting the language Tip Detect Position This function needs to be operated with Tip Height Detect Device (optional) to set up the height and depth of needle tip for detecting.
 Tip Detect Offset This function needs to be operated with Tip Height Detect Device (optional) to obtain the value of a needle position.
-Running, Home First Before execution, running back to home position.
-Pre-Dispense Wait Time After setting up the coordination and before dispensing, how much longer for the pre-dispensing time.
-Circle Dispense Setup Circle dispense setup is used before Circle Command, it allows for an ongoing motion for end point dispensing.
-Dispense Outport Dispense Outport Setup assigns the dispense output port number (0-8) for the line and dot under control of the line dispense setup and point dispense setup.
+Running, Home First In the state of (1) ON, when executing the program, it will first move back to the machine's home point.
+Pre-Dispense Wait Time Preset delay Time before dispensing Circle Dispense Setup It will make the finished circle dispensing shutoff for a period of distance while following the circle motion.